Faculty Job Opportunities

 -

-The official job listing for this position, including the portal to apply, is available on Workday at this link.
-Please include a cover letter, your curriculum vita and the names and contact information for three professional references.
+The official job listing for this position, including performance objectives and the portal to apply, is available on Workday at this link.
+Please including a cover letter, your CV and a statement of teaching and mentoring.

 - Lecturer